 Running existing containers

-Here is an example how to build a Singularity image from Nvidia's PyTorch Docker image on a Puhti compute node:
+Here is an example how to build a Singularity image from NVIDIA's PyTorch Docker image.
+We'll use

-# We'll reserve 100GB NVME for fast temporary disk space srun -A <project> --gres=nvme:100 -t 1:00:00 --mem=16G --pty $SHELL # Let's use the NVME space for temporary storage export SINGULARITY_TMPDIR=$LOCAL_SCRATCH export SINGULARITY_CACHEDIR=$LOCAL_SCRATCH # This is just to avoid some annoying warnings unset XDG_RUNTIME_DIR PROMPT_COMMAND # Do the actual conversion # NOTE: the Docker image is downloaded straight from NGC singularity build pytorch_19.10-py3.sif docker://nvcr.io/nvidia/pytorch:19.10-py3
+# Let's start a 1 hour interactive job sinteractive --account <project> --time 1:00:00 # Let's use the fast local drive for temporary storage export SINGULARITY_TMPDIR=$LOCAL_SCRATCH export SINGULARITY_CACHEDIR=$LOCAL_SCRATCH # This is just to avoid some annoying warnings unset XDG_RUNTIME_DIR # Do the actual conversion # NOTE: the Docker image is downloaded straight from NGC singularity build pytorch_20.03-py3.sif docker://nvcr.io/nvidia/pytorch:20.03-py3

 Note that the Singularity image

-.sif files can easily be several GB in size, so they should not be stored in your home directory, but for example in the project appliction directory projappl.
+.sif files can easily be several GB in size, so they should not be stored in your home directory, but for example in the project application directory projappl.

-To run a slurm batch job using a container you just need to add
+To run a slurm batch job using a container you need to use the

 For example, to a run a GPU job with the PyTorch image created above you could use the following script: